bus2go/tavindo-load-data/README.md

 #### Creating your database

 Once you installed PostgreSQL, you will need to create your user and schema.
-If you are clueless on database configuration, all you need to do is execute the two commands below:
+If you are clueless on database configuration, all you need to do is execute the commands below:

+    $ sudo service postgresql restart # make sure PostgreSQL is running
     $ createuser -d -P -s <user_name>
     $ createdb -O <user_name> <database_name>